aga2cr5/wsd_for_self-monitoring/README.md

 Ok, that should do the job.
 After this you need to change your database credential to the applications config file.
 This file can be found from app/config/config.js.

+In the app deployed in Heroku we use connection pooling but for the sake of limited connections they are emmitted from this version of the Self-Moneytoring app.
+However, code used in Heroku version is still visible in /database/database.js although it's commented out.

 ## Guidelines
 One should make account at https://self-moneytoring.herokuapp.com/auth/registration.
 After that login and do some reporting as the app is ment for that.
 Also hacking, pentesting, crash testing, etc. is not allowed.